bonitasoft/bonita-doc/md/manage-users.md

 # Manage users

-This page contains examples on how to create and edit users or search for users data through Bonita java API's.
+This page contains examples on how to create and edit users, to search for users data, through Bonita java API's.

 ## Create a new user